Emotional and Social Development, Ages 11 to 14 Years

 Adolescents often lose interest in family matters.
 When at home, they may want to be alone, hanging out in their rooms with music blaring.

-Seeking independence is a wholesome and necessary step, although it is often misunderstood.
+Seeking independence is a wholesome and needed step, although it is often misunderstood.
 Adolescents may have periods of being sullen and aloof, and parents feel hurt by this behavior.
 But it is normal for the age.
 When adolescents are with their parents, they are reminded that they are children, even if parents don't treat them that way, and they want to feel like grown-ups.
 Often, the more parents try to hold on to a childhood image of their children, the more independence adolescents usually assert.

 With independence comes a need to have an individual identity.
 To establish their identity, many adolescents associate with peers and strive to be independent of family.
 The peer group often replaces, at least in part, parents as a source of support and advice.
 Adolescents often express their individuality by dressing like their friends or by joining the same activities, such as skateboarding or cheerleading.